bertoldi-collab/DifFlexMM/README.md

 ## ⬇️ Installation

+### Intsalling DifFlexMM only

 Assuming you have access to the repo and ssh keys are set up in your GitHub account, you can install the package with

 ```bash
 pip install git+ssh://git@github.com/bertoldi-collab/DifFlexMM.git
 ```

+### Installing DifFlexMM with examples of solved design problems

-or you can clone the repository, `cd` into the `DifFlexMM` folder, and install with
+Clone the repository, `cd` into the `DifFlexMM` folder, and install with

 ```bash
 pip install -e .